onse-site/onse-app/READMI.md

 ### Development

-To run the client and server concurrently for development (which includes building the client and copying assets to the server's public folder):
+To run the client and server concurrently For development (which includes building the client and copying assets to the server's public folder):

 ```sh
 npm run dev